- Win a Business Negotiation in Three Simple Steps - August 6, 2013

 - Get More for Your Business – for Free – with Google - June 17, 2013

-The biggest challenges, instead, have been personal, and on that level, it’s never been harder.
+The biggest challenges, instead, have been personal, and those lessons have been much harder.
 I’ve never been so busy, so behind, so unsatisfied with how much I can accomplish with the mere 24 hours in each day.
 At the same time, I’ve never been happier.
 I’ve never been more optimistic, more excited for what can be achieved, more able to genuinely say I love every second of what I’m doing.
 Now I can.

 Here are 7 lessons I’ve learned this past year of being an entrepreneur: